jslarve/resume/README.md

 	I love to twiddle bits (especially color bits), know how to utilize most non-Clarion 32-bit libraries (such as Windows API) and have also dabbled in MIDI.

-	In addition to software development, I write music and create graphics.

-	I use version control on a regular basis and have a few public repositories on github. https://github.com/jslarve.
-I can help you get set up with git, and I know you would love it.
+	I use version control on a regular basis and have a few public repositories on [github](https://github.com/jslarve/).

 ## Hire Me
 	My typical rate for small jobs is US $120/hr.
 Depending on the type of work, I can be flexible.
 	For longer term jobs, I am open to negotiation.

-Currently available for work.
-[Click here to contact](https://jssoftware.com/jssoftware/Contact_Us/contact_us.html) <br>